Evolution has other desires

 I left San Francisco, and arrived in Austin last Wednesday.

 It took me five weeks to drive the first 12 miles, two weeks to drive the next 479 miles, and three days to drive the final 1,301 miles.
-Charted, it would have looked like the stuff of VC dreams and epidemiologist nightmares.
+At one time, I would have found the shape of that chart exciting, but it feels like exponentials jumped the shark just a little bit in 2020.